swiyu-admin-ch/swiyu-issuer/docs/getting_started.md

 the [Deployment considerations](https://github.com/swiyu-admin-ch/swiyu-issuer/blob/main/README.md#deployment-considerations)
 in the readme.

-The provided images can be used with arm based processors, but they are not optimized.
+The provided images can be used with ARM based processors, but they are not optimized.

 The latest image is available here: